thradams/cake/README.md

 # Status?

-At version 0.5.13 we have 58 types of erros (we have more messages sharing the same type) and 14 warnings/info.
+At version 0.5.13 we have 58 types of errors (we have more messages sharing the same type) and 14 warnings/info.

 # How cake is tested?